 - You can deduct the full cost of purchase in the year you buy the asset.

 - You can spread out the cost of the purchase over a number of years.

 Both options involve figuring your expense on Form 4562, Depreciation and Amortization.
 It's referred to as a Section 179 deduction and is calculated in Part 1 of Form 4562 if you want to take the full deduction in the year of purchase.
 You're "depreciating" your property if you decide to spread out the cost over a number of years.

 Should You Depreciate or Use Section 179?

 As an example, let's say you buy professional software.
 The tax code allows you to either depreciate the cost over three years or to deduct the expense in the year of the purchase using Section 179.
-Both methods produce pretty much the same result after three years, but using Section 179 gives you the biggest deduction in the first year.
+Both methods produce a similar result after three years, but using Section 179 gives you the biggest deduction in the first year.

 Depreciating over three years can give you additional deductions in future years.
 This can be particularly advantageous if you expect that your income will increase.
 But using the Section 179 deduction can help keep your tax liability in the current year as low as possible if your freelance income this year is unusually high.

 You might also want to consider how long you expect to be able to use the equipment before it must be replaced.
 If you think it will only last a year or two, it might be better to use the Section 179 deduction for that particular asset.
 You can choose to depreciate or use section 179 separately for each asset you purchase.